yappy/playsv/README.md

 # the workspace contains common/ and playsv/
 cargo build [--release]
 # client/ will be built automatically by playsv/build.rs
+# "network" feature will be enabled for client build
 # the client wasm binary will be included into the server
 cargo run [--release] -- --help cargo run [--release] -- --port 9999